superbenefit/knowledge-base/.github/README.md

 For questions or issues:
 1. Check existing documentation
-2. Open an issue
+2. Ask in community channels
-3. Join community discussions
+3. Open an issue if needed